KnowLibrary/Gen-hub/README.md

   ```
 * Custom server option is available only in Page Router functionality

+## Steps to create Nextjs project
+* Nextjs team recommends using create-next-app to setup project.
+* To create project that usee page router feature:
+  * Run: npx create-next-app@latest
+  * Answer below prompts:
+    * What is your project named? **my-app**
+    * Would you like to use TypeScript?
+No / Yes
+    * Would you like to use ESLint?
+No / Yes
+    * Would you like to use Tailwind CSS?
+No / Yes
+    * Would you like to use `src/` directory?
+No / Yes
+    * Would you like to use App Router? (recommended) **No** / Yes
+    * Would you like to customize the default import alias (@/*)?
+No / Yes

 ## Other details
 * The default port (3000) can be changed by using **PORT** environment variable.